Virtual1/FCC_Python/README.md

 Each lesson directory will contain four files:

-1. lesson_code.py
+1. main.py
 2. lesson_tests.py
 3. lesson.md
 4. lesson_settings.json

-lesson_code.py will be loaded into the initial-code section (top left container) of the classroom.
+main.py will be loaded into the initial-code section (top left container) of the classroom.

 lesson_tests.py will be loaded into a hidden unittest file (behind the scenes).
 To run the tests from the console:
 1. Make sure that you are in the \<lesson> directory
-2. `⇒  python3 -m unittest <lesson>_tests`
+2. `⇒  python3 -m unittest lesson_tests`

 lesson.md will be loaded into the markdown section (bottom right container) of the classroom.